wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 by calling `insertWriteback()`.
 Note that the write back entry is always inserted as the front request of the old address.
 The state of the block is reset to `I` to reflect the fact that the block has been evicted.

+##### handleGetS(), Write Back Response Path

+If write back `ACKs` are received, the response event of type `AckPut` will be processed by the cache controller by calling `handleAckPut()`.
+This function is extremely simple: It does nothing except calling `cleanUpAfterResponse()`, which, as we have discussed earlier, removes the front entry of the MSHR register, which is the write back entry, and inserts the event in the following entry into the retry buffer.